LaunchCodeEducation/data-analysis/src/chapters/cleaning-data/studio.rst

 Getting Started
 ---------------

 For this weeks studio you will be working with a partner.
-Each of you should fork this `notebook <https://github.com/speudusa/DataCleaning-Pumpkin-Sales>`__ and clone to your computer.
-If you need a refresher on how to do this see :ref:`Instruction for Using Github w/Jupyter Notebooks<usingGitHubNotebooks>`.
+Each of you should fork this `GitHub repository <https://github.com/speudusa/DataCleaning-Pumpkin-Sales>`__ and clone to your computer.
+If you need a refresher on how to do this see :ref:`Instruction for Using GitHub w/Jupyter Notebooks<usingGitHubNotebooks>`.

 | The notebook poses questions for partners to discuss and answer about data cleaning.